Turramurra

 Turramurra was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Turramurra's cultural diversity is notable, with 25.8% speaking a language other than English at home and 37.5% born overseas.
-Christianity is the dominant religion in Turramurra, representing 51.6%.
-Judaism is overrepresented compared to Greater Sydney, comprising 0.9% versus 2.5%.
+Turramurra has a high level of cultural diversity, with 25.8% of its population speaking a language other than English at home and 37.5% born overseas.
+Christianity is the predominant religion in Turramurra, accounting for 51.6% of the population.
+Judaism, however, is slightly overrepresented compared to Greater Sydney, comprising 0.9% of Turramurra's population versus 0.8%.

 Frequently Asked Questions - Diversity